 James Hanover Thompson (L) tells his brother Dwight (R) about his involvement in the "Kissing... more.

-Reverend George Turks, Jr. remembers witnessing the 1968 Memphis Sanitation Workers' Strike as... more.
+Reverend George Turks, Jr. remembers witnessing the 1968 Memphis Sanitation Workers' Strike as a teenager.... more.

 Joe Hunter, who was Ray Charles' road manager, and his wife, Trudy, a back-up singer,... more.

 William Haley (L) and his brother Glen remember their father, Joseph Howard Haley, founder of... more.

 Darryl Downes remembers discovering his talent while serving time in Sing Sing Prison.

 David Wilson, a plaintiff in the 2004 court decision legalizing same-sex marriage in Massachusetts, remembers... more.